lecode-official/xaml-reporting/README.md

 ```

 If you want to you can download and manually build the solution.
 The project was built using Visual Studio 2015.
 Basically any version of Visual Studio 2015 will
-suffice, no extra plugins or tools are needed (except for the `System.InversionOfControl.Nuget` project, which needs the
+suffice, no extra plugins or tools are needed (except for the `System.Windows.Documents.Reporting.nuproj` project, which needs the
 [NuBuild Project System](https://visualstudiogallery.msdn.microsoft.com/3efbfdea-7d51-4d45-a954-74a2df51c5d0) Visual Studio extension for building the NuGet
 package).
 Just clone the Git repository, open the solution in Visual Studio, and build the solution.